Citrustreesnola.com

 - Kumquat--Meiwa (sweet), Nagami (tart)

-All varieties are available in 3 or 5 gallon containers for $30.00.
-These trees are about 2 years old and most will produce some fruit next season.
+All varieties are available in 5 gallon containers for $50.00.
+These trees are 1 to 1 1/2 years old and will produce some fruit next season.
+Keep in mind that first and second year citrus fruit can be poor quality and should be cut off.

 Calamondin info, aka Miniature Orange Tree